Causes of Throwing Up White Foam and How to Treat It

 What Is Acid Reflux?

-Acid reflux occurs when stomach acid moves back up into the esophagus.
+Acid reflux, or heartburn, occurs when stomach acid moves back up into the esophagus.
 It is also called gastroesophageal reflux.
 As the stomach acid passes through the esophagus, a burning sensation can be felt in the chest.
-This is called heartburn.
 If the stomach acid makes its way to the top of your esophagus, you may experience a sour or bitter taste in the mouth.

 Other symptoms include: